beingPiy/coding-club-project/README.md

 ## Functioning
-Torrent Client connects tracker of torrent file via UDP connection and download peers once the connection is established.
+Torrent Client connects tracker of torrent file via UDP connection and download peers once the connection is established by TCP handshake.

 ## Development setup